Benny0323/Landmark-of-medical-agent/README.md

 **[2025/11/30]** We release the initial github  repo!

-## 🤝 Contact
+## 🌟 Contributing

 We will try to keep this list updated.
-If you find any errors or any missed paper, please don't hesitate to open issues or pull requests.Please follow the instruction in CONTRIBUTING.md if you want to make one.
-Additionally, if you want to have any other issue, please add this wechat group.
+If you find any errors or any missed paper, please don't hesitate to **open issues** or **pull request**.Please follow the instruction in **CONTRIBUTING.md** if you want to make one.
+Additionally, if you want to have any other issue, please add this **wechat group**.

 <p align="center">
   <img src="./qun.jpg" alt="" width="40%" />